Special team will submit report to Centre after taking stock of flood hit areas in K'taka: BSY

 An inter-ministerial central team visited the state on Saturday, August 24 to assess the damage caused by the recent floods.

-The decision has been taken after Home Minister Amit Shah to conducted an aerial survey of the flood-hit areas in Karnataka.
+The decision has been taken after Home Minister Amit Shah conducted an aerial survey of the flood-hit areas in Karnataka.